tmadl/linear-SVM-on-top-of-CNN-example/README.md

 * bvlc_googlenet (or bvlc_reference_caffenet) from [Caffe ModelZoo](https://github.com/BVLC/caffe/wiki/Model-Zoo)

 After installing/downloading these, download this project, uncompress all zip files, and then start "ipython notebook" within the folder you downloaded this project to.
 Then open *CNNexp.ipynb*, and follow the instructions there.

+Tested with Ubuntu 12.04 (caffe doesn't work well with Windows)